 One day I got an invitation to an event.
 The event was to include a speaker and the speaker’s name was Nando.
 I called the organizer.
 Thank you, thank you, thank you; I repeated over and over.
 He’s my hero!
 Nando has been my hero for years.

 “I’m having dinner with him the night before the event, would you like to join us?”

-When you find you are about to meet your hero, you wonder, what it will be like?
+When you find you are about to meet your hero, you wonder, what will it be like?
 Will it feel surreal?
+Will you find that he isn’t anything like you imagined?
 Will he be normal?
-Will you find that he isn’t anything like you imagined?
-And when you do meet your hero, well, it’s a test for both of you.
-Will they measure up to their singularity?
+When you do meet your hero, well, it’s a test for both of you.
+Not only will they measure up to their singularity; what of you?
 Will you be able to harvest anything of value from this singular opportunity?

 At dinner, I looked at him, at his eyes that fearlessly saw the expanse of mountains, his legs that walked without stopping, his shoulders that carried his friends to rescue and hope to his father.
 I had conjured my hero in my mind many times.
 But now, in front of me, was it really him?
 I wanted to truly be in the presence of the Nando whose words lived in my heart.
 Were those the actual hands, the flesh, the bones that stood at the top of the mountain?
 I didn’t know.
 Don’t cells slough off and renew constantly?